quinot/NumberMagic/README.md

 Data pins multiplexing
 ----------------------

-Since we never write simultaneously to the LCD and the LED driver, they can share a data pin.
+We never write simultaneously to the LCD and the LED driver.
+They share the hardware SPI data (MOSI, 11) and clock (13) pins.